ibmresilient/resilient-community-apps/fn_splunk_integration/README.md

 4. Update a Splunk ES notable event

 ## System Requirements
-- Resilient Server version 40 or later
+- SOAR Server version 40 or later
 - Splunk version 7.0 or later, or Splunk Cloud
 - Splunk ES 4.7.2 or later, or Splunk ES Cloud
-- Ability to connect to Resilient server with HTTPS on port 443 and 65001
+- Ability to connect to SOAR server with HTTPS on port 443 and 65001
 - Ability to connect to Splunk server with HTTPS on port 8089

 ## Package Dependencies